alexshtf/alexshtf.github.io/_posts/2020-05-01-ProxLinear.md

 ![proxlinear_vs_adagrad_focus]({{ "/assets/proxlinear_vs_adagrad_convrate.png" | absolute_url }})

 Indeed, the rate of AdaGrad’s convergence is substantially better.
 Seems that adapting a step size to each coordinate is more beneficial than adapting a step size to each training sample via the prox-linear algorithm.
-But we also saw that this approach really shines when the regularization is not L2, and we can actually benefit from not approximating it.
+But we also saw that this approach really shines when the regularization is not L2, and we can actually benefit from not approximating the regularizer.

 Despite its drawbacks, it’s still a reasonable algorithm to use when we don’t have the resources to tune the step size, but to get good results we will have to use more epochs to let it converge to a better solution.
+But our journey is not done - we will improve our optimizers using the framework we develop and see where it gets us.

-# Truncated losses
+# Truncated loss approximations

 For simplicity, suppose that we have no regularization ($$r=0$$).
 An interesting approach suggested in the paper[^stbl] by Asi & Duchi is using trunaced approximations for losses which are lower bounded, namely, $$f_i \geq 0$$.
 Luckily, most losses in machine learning are lower bounded, and we can replace each $$f_i$$ with